Wildlife Rescue & Species Management

 Free-time activities

+The Tabanan region itself has a population of over 350,000 and 10,000 of this is concentrated in the city centre.
+From 4pm to midnight runs an exciting night market where local cuisines ...

-PMGY’s programmes are based in the centre of Tabanan, a picturesque and lively city in central Bali.
-The Tabanan region itself has a population of over 350,000 and 10,000 of this is concentrated to the city centre.
+The Tabanan region itself has a population of over 350,000 and 10,000 of this is concentrated in the city centre.
 From 4pm to midnight runs an exciting night market where local cuisines can be tasted and traditional clothing and jewellery bought.
 Tabanan is referred to as the ‘rice bowl of Bali’ for its infamous rice fields and agriculture industry that underpins much of Bali’s rice production.
-The Subak Museum is dedicated to the famed subak system of unmechanised irrigation which has been in use in Bali since AD 600.
+The Subak Museum is dedicated to the famed Subak system of unmechanised irrigation which has been in use in Bali since AD 600.

 Requirements